 A bar located at the bottom of the screen first introduced with Microsoft Windows 95 and found in all the versions of Windows that followed.
-The Taskbar allows the user to locate and launch programs through the Start button, view any program that is currently open.
+The Taskbar allows the user to locate and launch programs through the Start button or view any program that is currently open.
 It also allows them to check the date and time, items running in the background through the Systray, and with subsequent versions of the Windows operating system, the Quick Launch.